joshhornby/joshhornby.github.io/_posts/2025-11-28-weekly-updates.md

     lastmod: "2025-11-28T07:00:00+00:00"
 ---

-Sending my manager weekly updates have become a key part of how I stay effective.
+Sending my manager weekly updates has become a key part of how I stay effective.
 There are three main reasons I do this:

 First, it provides visibility.
 My manager can quickly see what I'm up to in a given week and means we spend less time on status updates during 1-on-1s and more time on strategic issues.